© S I Richards

 She glowers at me.

 ‘Oh, for goodness’ sake, if you can’t say anything sensible, just be quiet!
 Bermuda Triangle my ass!
-Everyone knows that’s only a myth.’
+Everyone knows that’s just a myth.’

-She snatches the chart from Dad and peers at the page, as if willing land to appear on the map where there’s only a vast expanse of sea.
+She snatches the chart from Dad and peers at it, as if willing land to appear on the map where there’s only a vast expanse of sea.
+The chart shakes in her hands.

-I hate myself for sounding like a baby, but I’ve read enough about pirates running out of drinking water to know that dying of thirst is one of the most painful ways to go.
+I check how much water’s left in the bottle.
+I’ve read enough about pirates running out of drinking water to know that dying of thirst is one of the most painful ways to go.
+It’s less than half full.

-Mum and Dad tend to Jamie, I use the binoculars to look out for sharks, Doctor Baines puts on more lipstick.
+Mum and Dad tend to Jamie, I use the binoculars to look out for boats, Doctor Baines puts on more lipstick.
+And then…

-We sit in shocked silence, confused for a moment before we start to paddle towards it like mad.
-When I clamber out onto the warm, soft sand, I’m baffled, disorientated, exhausted.
+We sit in shocked silence, confused for a moment, before we start to paddle towards it as fast as we can.
+When I finally clamber out onto the warm, soft sand, I’m baffled, disorientated, exhausted.

-‘It must have been,’ Mum says shakily.
-‘We’re probably all just in shock from the plane crash.’
+‘It must have been,’ Mum says.‘We’re probably all just in shock from the plane crash.’

 I glance over at Dad.
 He looks just as mystified as me.
-He and Mum lift Jamie out of the dinghy, then collapse on their backs on the sand.
-I do the same, closing my eyes to bask in the feeling of safe, solid ground beneath me.
+Mum helps him lift Jamie out of the dinghy, then they both collapse on their backs on the sand.
+I do the same, closing my eyes to bask in the sensation of safe, solid ground beneath me.

 I eventually look up to see Doctor Baines hopping about as she puts her shoes back on.
 She staggers towards Dad, her high heels sinking into the fine golden sand with each step.
 She waves the map under his nose.

-‘That stupid pilot took us completely off course; I can’t even find this island on the map.’
+‘That stupid pilot took us completely off course before we crashed; I can’t even find this island on the map.’

 She stabs one of her long red talons at it, ‘Wait a minute,’ she says; ‘it must be that one.’